The Food Emporium: A&P bankruptcy and Key Food takeover

 A&P entered Chapter 11 bankruptcy protection on December 12, 2010, and exited on March 13, 2012.
 On September 11, 2012, A&P announced its intention to sell its 16 The Food Emporium stores as part of its plan to return to profitability.
 The stores, as a chain, did not attract enough interest, and a few were sold piecemeal to Morton Williams and CVS, while leases were not renewed at others.

 On July 20, 2015, A&P announced that it was filing for bankruptcy for a second time.
 The company liquidated in late 2015, selling as many stores as possible to competitors, and closing the remainder.
 At the time, The Food Emporium operated 11 stores in Manhattan, and one in New Canaan, Connecticut.
 Almost all stores were sold to other operators, with the exception of the unprofitable 59th Street Bridgemarket store and One other store on the Upper East Side of Manhattan.

 Key Food Stores Co-op. acquired the trademark and rights to The Food Emporium brand name and intellectual assets, including the website and mobile app during the A&P bankruptcy auction.
 Key Food also acquired four The Food Emporium stores during the liquidation.
 The other The Food Emporium stores were purchased by Morton Williams, Gristedes, and Acme Markets.

 Key Food affiliates run the thirteen stores currently in operation, of which three are Food Emporium stores acquired from A&P, and ten are additional stores opened by Key Food.

 In popular culture

 The Food Emporium is known for its late 1980s- early 1990s slogan, "Someone Made a Store Just for Me".

+The Food Emporium was referenced in a joke by Christopher Moltisanti following a Thanksgiving turkey heist in The Sopranos Season 3 episode "He Is Risen".